social-streets/the-slice/site-template/src/data/articles/harry-and-the-chicks-bow-church-station-single.md

   - "news"
 featuredImage: "/images/Harry-Chicks-G-Kelly.jpg"
 author: "siva-thangarajah"
-excerpt: "‘I come from a typically working-class, East End family,’ she says.
+description: "‘I come from a typically working-class, East End family,’ she says.
 So when I was young, I remember going with my mum to the market on a Saturday.
 And I distinctly remember what a social atmosphere it was here.
 How people on the streets would talk to each other.’"
 ---

 The self-appointed ‘indie pop princess of Bow’, Harry and the Chicks’ new single is a dreamy, upbeat indie tune that captures the nostalgia of growing up in Bow and the East End.